Bobby Dalbec Player Props: Red Sox vs. Rays

 - The 8.7 strikeouts per nine innings put together by the Rays pitching staff last season ranked 12th in the big leagues.

-- Rays pitchers combined to allow 172 total home runs last year (1.1 per game).
-That ranked 15th in baseball.
+- The Rays allowed 172 total home runs last season (1.1 per game) to rank 15th in baseball.

-- The Rays will send McClanahan (2-0) out to make his third start of the season.
+- Bradley starts for the first time this season for the Rays.

-- His most recent appearance was on Wednesday against the Washington Nationals, when the lefty tossed six innings, surrendering two earned runs while allowing five hits.
+- The righty will make his MLB debut.
+He's 22 years old.

 © 2023 Data Skrive.
 All rights reserved.